 Use these links to the Think U Know website for further resources

-Our lead teacher for computing, Miss Crawford along with the family workers ran an online safety workshop for parents in September.
-Details from this workshop can be found in the Parent Engagement tab.
+Our lead teacher for computing, Miss Crawford along with the family workers ran an online safety workshop for parents in the Autumn term.
+Details from this workshop can be found in the Parent tab.

 If you have any queries about supporting your child using the internet or und erstanding PEGI ratings on games and films please contact Mrs Cullen or Miss Crawford.